-Officially, Senate seats are said to be allocated on the basis of regional equality, with Ontario counted as one “region,” Quebec counted as a second “region,” three Atlantic provinces counted as a third “region,” and the four western provinces, which includes British Columbia and the three Prairie provinces of Alberta, Saskatchewan, and Manitoba, counted as a fourth “region,” with each region getting 24 senators each.
-This does not explain the six Senate seats given to the Atlantic province of Newfoundland and Labrador, however, nor the three seats given to the three northern territories.
-Likewise, these “regions” are quite arbitrarily defined, with no consistent political or geographic logic.
-In reality, the allocation of Senate seats has more to do with the order different provinces joined Canada, and how powerful and large they were at the time.
+Officially, Senate seats are said to be allocated on the basis of regional equality, with Ontario counted as one “region,” Quebec counted as a second “region,” three Atlantic provinces counted as a third “region,” and British Columbia and the three Prairie provinces of Alberta, Saskatchewan, and Manitoba, counted as a fourth “region.”
+Each region gets 24 senators each.
+This does not explain the six Senate seats given to the Atlantic province of Newfoundland and Labrador, however, nor the three seats given to Canada’s three northern territories.
+Likewise, these “regions” are quite arbitrarily defined, without any consistent geographic or political logic.
+In reality, the allocation of Senate seats has more to do with the order different provinces joined Canada, and how large and powerful they were at the time.
 So the original four provinces of Canada, Ontario, Quebec, Nova Scotia, and New Brunswick, all have quite a lot of seats, while the six “newer” provinces, which were initially very sparsely-populated and politically powerless, have less.

 Here is the complete breakdown of Senate seats, along with party standings.
 This list is accurate as of May, 2019:

 The Senate party system is a bit odd right now thanks to Prime Minister Justin Trudeau (b.
 1971) and his still-in-progress reforms to remove “partisanship” from the Senate.
 In 2014 Trudeau expelled all Liberal senators from the Liberal Senate caucus (the official group of the party’s politicians) and most started identifying as independents, though some continue to identify as Liberals, defying Trudeau.
 In 2016 several of the formerly Liberal independent senators created the Independent Senate Group (ISG), which is now recognized by the Senate rules as something with basically the same rights as a political party.
 Not all independent senators belong to the ISG, however.